At a glance

 - Most cases of gastrointestinal obstruction require surgery.
 That includes tumours, hernias, twisted or telescoped intestines, ingestion of foreign object and pyloric stenosis.

-- Endoscopy to stretch strictures.
+- Endoscopy to stretch strictures or in some cases to remove the obstruction.
 If scarring has occurred, surgical removal of the affected portion will be necessary.

 - Surgical removal of dead intestinal tissue.